makrai/notes/jastrebski17-eval-embed-data-efficiency-arxiv.md

 * standard deviation of both rank at the end and beginning is around 2.5, which further reinforces findings from (Schnabel and Labutov, 2015) that embeddings orderings are very task dependent.
-* data efficiency [ exemplified by differences between GloVe 100 and ] 300
-  (elaborated on in the next section)
+* data efficiency [exemplified by differences between GloVe 100 and] 300 (elaborated on in the next section)

 ## 3.6 Linear vs non–linear models

 * there [are] embeddings especially fitted for use with linear models, Fig. 1.
-  * typically used evaluation does not answer [whether there is] information about task X in the embedding Y”
+  * typically used evaluation does not answer [whether there is] information about task X in the embedding Y
   * e.g. difference in performance between two pretrained GloVe embeddings of different dimensionality (100 and 300)
     * shown previously that lower dimensional GloVe embeddings are better at